 Precision requirements vary by use.
 Educational comparisons can round one AU to 150 million kilometers or 93 million miles.
 Navigation, ephemeris data, and research calculations use the exact defined value in meters.
 For very large distances, AU becomes unwieldy.
 A nearby star may be hundreds of thousands of AU away, so light-years or parsecs make more sense.
 Unit choice should keep numbers readable while preserving the precision needed for the task.

 AU conversions can also prevent scale mistakes in models.
 If a classroom model places Earth 1 meter from the Sun, Jupiter belongs about 5.2 meters away and Neptune about 30 meters away.
 The nearest star would be hundreds of kilometers away at that same scale.
-This shows why solar system diagrams are usually not drawn to scale and why unit conversion is valuable for building accurate mental models.
+This shows why solar system diagrams are usually not drawn to scale and why unit conversion helps people build accurate mental models.

 The first reasonably accurate measurement of the astronomical unit came from observations of the 1761 and 1769 transits of Venus across the Sun.
 By timing these rare events from different locations on Earth, astronomers could calculate the Earth-Sun distance using parallax principles.
 The measurements improved over centuries through radar astronomy and spacecraft tracking.
 In 2012, the International Astronomical Union standardized the AU as exactly 149,597,870,700 meters, no longer depending on observational measurements.